TheStig294/100-more-randomats-pack-2/README.md

-_This is the second of my 4 randomat packs.
-These randomats require ["Custom Roles for TTT"](https://steamcommunity.com/sharedfiles/filedetails/?id=2421039084), a mod that adds new roles like the 'Jester'._\
+_This is the second of my 3 randomat packs._\
-_Some extra randomats will activate if have other mods installed, linked below those randomats' descriptions_
+_These randomats require other popular mods to work, many of which you likely already have installed, linked in the list of randomats below._

 # Settings/Options